 Acknowledgements should be placed at the end of the text and state the contributions of both individuals and supporting institutions.
 They should be as brief as courtesy allows.
 Grant numbers are permissible.

 Declaration of conflict of interest is required for all papers.
 In Conflict of interest section, authors should disclose any actual or perceived competing interest in the article that could affect the author’s objectivity, or could influence the content of the article.
 For "no conflicts," a preferred statement is: "All authors claim that there are no conflicts of interest."

 Place citations as numbers in superscript in the text and follow the style below.
 “Unpublished data”, “electronic material” or “personal communications” should not be used as references, although written communications may be inserted in the text (in parentheses).
 Articles in press can be cited with the explicit permission from corresponding author of the study.
 Authors are responsible to make sure that the literature is accurately cited and discussed.
 The titles of journals should be abbreviated according to the “List of Journals Indexed” in Index Medicus.
 List all the authors up to six, but if the number exceeds six, add “et al.”.

-Please note that an endnote reference style is provided for download in NB website for authors.
+Please note that an endnote reference style is provided for download in NB manuscript submission website (please see the top right-hand corner and check "Instructions & Forms") for authors.
 To illustrate here, references should be numbered consecutively using Arabic numerals in the order of appearance in the text, using the following style: